solidjs/solid/documentation/guides/rendering.md

 ## Children

 Solid handles JSX Children similar to React.
-A single child is a single value on `props.children` and multiple is an array.
+A single child is a single value on `props.children` and multiple children is handled an array of values.
 Normally you pass them through to the JSX view.
-However if you want to interact with them the suggested method is the `children` helper which resolves any downstream control flows and returns a memo.
+However, if you want to interact with them the suggested method is the `children` helper which resolves any downstream control flows and returns a memo.

 ```jsx
 // single child